shantilu/slate/source/index.html.md

 To facilitate the signing process and enhance efficiency, we developed the open source tool __cyb-signer__(java), featuring fast signing, please refer the [signer section](#signer-endpoints) of the document for details.

-For python and javascript users, there is built in fast signing module, so that no need for standalone signer process.
+For python users, we have built a signing module so user do not need a standalone process.
+Our developers are currently working on a similar module on JavaScript.

 ## Cybex Python Library